-Remembering Lucy aunt, whose fried fish and cutlets helped Baroda’s Goans retain a sense of identity
+Remembering Lucy Aunty, whose fried fish and curry helped Baroda’s Goans retain a sense of identity

 There was always a dish made of vegetables with some chapatis (which I ate dutifully).
 Seeing the “gourmet” food I ate daily prompted a friend to remark that I feast every day.

-A few months after I had had my first bite, Lucy aunty stopped her tiffin service after several decades – perhaps four.
+A few months after I had had my first bite, Lucy Aunty stopped her tiffin service after several decades – perhaps four.
 Apart from some personal problems she was facing, the financial side of her enterprise was proving to be increasingly unviable.
 For a large part, it was to do with the fact that students often defaulted on the payments– a problem she faced right from the beginning.

 I also had felt that she charged less for her food (or a few rupees more than the production cost), making only marginal profits.
 She would never compromise on the ingredients, and her costs of production would rise because everyone got the very best.
 It was also clear that she did not do it for profit; she could earn just enough, and she loved to cook.